gastonscilingo/static-analysis/README.md

-This is a project of course "Análisis Estatico de Programas 2013" at UNRC.
-You will found here a source code writen by Laura Tardivo and Gastón Scilingo.
+This is a project of course "An√°lisis Estatico de Programas 2013" at UNRC.
+You will found here a source code writen by Laura Tardivo and Gast√≥n Scilingo.